Macrometacorp/demo-salesforce-pii/README.md

 **Dashboard:**

 The dashboard is built using Remix which is a full stack web framework that lets you focus on the user interface and work back through web fundamentals to deliver a fast, slick, and resilient user experience that deploys to any Node. js server and even non-Node. js environments at the edge like Cloudflare Workers.
 The dashboard consists of admin workflow the user workflow.
 In the admin flow the user logins in as an admin .
 The admin is able to select a region from the list of available GDN regions.
 If the admin selects an eu region he is able to see all the pseudo-anonymized data as well as the data added to the non-eu region.
-Also in the eu region you are able to Share (if the data is encrypted and anonymized, curl command is provided that can be shared via text message or copied to clipboard), Edit, Delete, and Decrypt (if the record is encrypted and anonymized) the record.
+Also in the eu region you are able to Share (if the data is encrypted and anonymized, curl command is provided that can be shared via text message or copied to clipboard), Edit, Delete, and Decrypt (if the record is encrypted and anonymized) the record.The admin can then do a bulk upload of lead data to the salesforce.
 The user flow is where a user logs in using his decrypted email address and sees his details and is able to share (if encrypted and anonymized), edit and forget.

 **Admin Screen**